LiaIvanick/GLEON_ZIG/Scripts/README.md

 **Worksheet: water_parameters**
-* Use the [ZIG data instructions](https://drive.google.com/file/d/1FhcNSKs0Xd4fJ2NH4V4TzQP1KB_zjhUV/view?usp=sharing) to see if all of the variables are in the expected units.
+* Use the [ZIG data instructions](https://drive.google.com/file/d/1FhcNSKs0Xd4fJ2NH4V4TzQP1KB_zjhUV/view?usp=sharing) to see if all of the variables (29) are in the expected units and that all read in.
 Check every mismatch and correct where needed.
 * check that the waterbody_name matches the waterbody_name in the `lake` worksheet
 * check that the stationids match the stationids in the `stationid` worksheet
 * surf_or_int

 **Worksheet: taxa_list**
+* Use the [ZIG data instructions](https://drive.google.com/file/d/1FhcNSKs0Xd4fJ2NH4V4TzQP1KB_zjhUV/view?usp=sharing) to see if all of the variables (6) are in the expected units and that all read in.
+Check every mismatch and correct where needed.

 <br>

 **Worksheet: zooplankton**
-* Use the [ZIG data instructions](https://drive.google.com/file/d/1FhcNSKs0Xd4fJ2NH4V4TzQP1KB_zjhUV/view?usp=sharing) to see if all of the variables are in the expected units.
+* Use the [ZIG data instructions](https://drive.google.com/file/d/1FhcNSKs0Xd4fJ2NH4V4TzQP1KB_zjhUV/view?usp=sharing) to see if all of the variables (19) are in the expected units and that all read in.
 Check every mismatch and correct where needed.
 * check that the waterbody_name matches the waterbody_name in the `lake` worksheet
 * check that the stationids match the stationids in the `stationid` worksheet
 * check that the taxa_name matches the taxa_name in the `taxa_list` worksheet